 The HEI report can only be run one academic year at a time.
 If you need data covering multiple years, you will need to download a separate report for each academic year and combine them outside the DCS.

-We’ve added a new field to the HEI report and Rejected Requests Report, called Request Route (column BE).
-This will indicate the request route of all academic requests.
+We’ve added a new field to the HEI report and Rejected Requests Report, called Request Route (column BD).
+This field shows how a request entered the DCS.

-This means that if the request came from a third-party integration, the request route shown would be the subscription icon.
+This means that if the request came from a third-party integration, the request route will display email address associated with that integration.
 This can be found under ‘My Institution’ – API User Configuration.
 For example, for KeyLinks customers this is dcsapi@keylinks.org

 What the HEI report is best used for